Flow Podcast: Xbox Mil Grau and statement on racism

-Between the end of May and the beginning of June 2020, members of the Xbox Mil Grau channel began to be accused mainly of racism after tweets and speeches in livestreams considered as such.
-Despite this, Flow invited the channel to the podcast, causing controversy; Monark stated that after the episode was published, Flow became "enemy number one" for some people.
-Later, during an appearance on The Noite com Danilo Gentili, from SBT, when asked if they would "[think] twice before calling someone" due to the controversy, Monark and Igor said no, adding that fear or controversy is not a criterion for whether or not to invite someone to the podcast.
+Between late May and early June 2020, members of the Xbox Mil Grau YouTube channel began to be accused of racism after tweets and certain speeches given on livestreams.
+Despite this, Flow invited them to the podcast, causing controversy; Monark stated that after the episode, Flow became "enemy number one" for some people.
+Later, during an appearance on the talk show The Noite com Danilo Gentili, when asked if they would "[think] twice before calling someone to the show", Monark and Igor said no, adding that fear or controversy is not a criterion for whether or not to invite someone to the podcast.

 In October 2021, the show lost its sponsorship of the iFood delivery app, after Monark asked on Twitter if "having a racist opinion is a crime".
-The company released a note in which it maintained that it repudiated "any type of prejudice or act of discrimination".
+The company released a note in which it expressed that they repudiated "any type of prejudice or act of discrimination".
 The following month, the podcast and iFood jointly released a note stating that they would maintain occasional partnerships, but not sponsorship.

 Defense of the existence of a Nazi party

-On February 7, 2022, during the episode that had the participation of federal deputies Kim Kataguiri (UNIÃO-SP) and Tabata Amaral (PSB-SP), presenter Monark defended the existence of a legalized Nazi party in Brazil.
+On February 7, 2022, during the episode that had the participation of federal deputies Kim Kataguiri (UNIÃO-SP) and Tabata Amaral (PSB-SP), host Monark defended the existence of a legalized Nazi party in Brazil.

 In addition to advocating the creation of the Nazi party, he maintained that people should have the right to be "anti-Jewish".
 Tabata countered the opinion, saying that freedom of speech should not put the lives of others at risk, and that ideologies such as Nazism put entire groups at risk.
 Kim, in turn, stated that a Nazi party should not be banned.
 According to Kim, despite considering Nazism a "nefarious ideology", preventing public debate on extremist ideologies does not prevent the growth of extremist groups.